Write to your members of Congress to urge full funding for key climate and clean energy programs.

 If one or more of these opportunities sounds interesting to you, please contact a group leader!

 Tablers — We’ll be tabling at Newark Community Day on Sept.
-15 (11-4:00) and UD’s Coast Day in Lewes on Oct.
-6 (11-3:00).
-The theme of our fall tables is home electrification, so if you have any experience with home energy audits, weatherization, solar panels, heat pumps, induction stoves, battery storage, or EVs, your help is especially welcome.
-Spend an hour or two engaging visitors on how they can improve their home and save money, and spend the rest of your day enjoying these entertaining events.
+21(11-4:00) and UD’s Coast Day in Lewes on Oct.
+5 (10-3:00).
+The theme of our fall tables is inpsired by the Sun Day movement, which is sponsoring events nationwide on Sept.
+21. Spend an hour or two engaging visitors on how solar energy is advancing rapidly around the world, and how they can improve their home and save money, and spend the rest of your day enjoying these entertaining events.
 We do tabling events at other times of the year, too, and can always use more friendly volunteers to staff our tables.

 Back-up liaisons — CCL liaisons are special volunteers who serve as the point of contact between our chapter and the office of a specific member of Congress.
 Our team of three liaisons could use some behind-the-scenes assistance with research and strategy for building effective relationships and successful lobbying efforts.
 If you like doing a bit of background research and staying abreast of elected officials' activities, concerns, and policy preferences, this position is for you.
 You’ll learn the ropes of being a liaison and be prepared to step up if one of our liaisons needs to step back or take a break.
 Expected time commitment: 5-10 hours per month, perhaps a bit more prior to lobby days (June and November).